shaohsuanhung/STORM-PSR/temporal_stream/pretrained_spatial/README.md

 ```
 $ git clone [To be add, url of this repo in the public github]
-$ cd KeyStep/temporal_stream/pretrained_spatial
+$ cd STORM-PSR/temporal_stream/pretrained_spatial
-$ conda create -n KeyStep python=3.9 -y
+$ conda create -n storm-psr python=3.9 -y
-$ conda activate KeyStep
+$ conda activate storm-psr
-$ pip install -r KeyStep/temporal_stream/requirements.txt
+$ pip install -r storm-psr/temporal_stream/requirements.txt
 ```

 ## Usage
-The scripts in this subfolder are mostly adpot from our previous work. ([paper](https://arxiv.org/abs/2408.11700), [repo](https://github.com/TimSchoonbeek/AssemblyStateRecognition)).
+The scripts in this subfolder are mostly adpot from related work. ([paper](https://arxiv.org/abs/2408.11700), [repo](https://github.com/TimSchoonbeek/AssemblyStateRecognition)).
 The only different is that we train the spatial encoder in weakly-superivised contrastive learning setting.
 The weakly-supervised sampling method (also called Key-frame sampling) is implemented in the script `temporal_aware_datasets.py` at [here](./temporal_aware_CL/temporal_aware_datasets.py).

 ### Pre-train the spatial encoder